 One of the most common tick-transmitted diseases in the world is Lyme disease.
-Today, our Tennessee vets share facts about Lyme disease in pets: what it is, symptoms to watch for, and treatment options.
+Today, our Nashville vets share facts about Lyme disease in pets: what it is, symptoms to watch for, and treatment options.

 What is Lyme disease?

 Borrelia is a bacteria carried by deer ticks.
 It causes infectious Lyme disease, which ticks transmit when they feed on infected animals such as birds, mice, and deer.
 This infection is then passed to other animals when they are bitten by an infected tick.

 What symptoms of Lyme disease should I watch out for?

 In our four-legged friends, common symptoms of Lyme disease may include anything from general discomfort or malaise to depression, lack of appetite, and lameness due to inflamed joints.

 Also beware of any fever, difficulty breathing, or sensitivity to touch.

 Schedule an appointment with your vet if you suspect your pet may have Lyme disease.